 Q: I’ve encountered supplier declarations for the same product that declares “No SVHCs” for REACH, and “Contains lead according to exemption 7c-I” under EU RoHS.”
 Why is this?

-Also, under EU RoHS, the threshold for compliance is calculated at the homogeneous level.
+Finally, the concentration threshold for compliance under EU RoHS is calculated at the homogeneous material level.
 EU REACH sets thresholds at the article level.
-So the threshold calculation is made against the article level of the part the substance is found in, rather than the final product in its entirety.
+So the threshold calculations are made at different levels, and depending on the product in question, this may yield very different results.

 See also "EU REACH, EU RoHS, and Lead".